Recognition of same-sex unions by country: South Korea

 A 2017 poll found that 41% of South Koreans supported same-sex marriage, while 52% were opposed.
 Support is significantly higher among younger people, however, with a 2014 opinion poll showing that 60% of South Koreans in their 20s supported same-sex marriage, about double that of 2010 (30.5%).

 Venezuela

 In April 2016, the Supreme Court announced it would hear a lawsuit that seeks to declare Article 44 of the Civil Code unconstitutional for outlawing same-sex marriage.

-President Nicolás Maduro supports same-sex marriage, and has suggested that the National Assembly agree to legally recognize it in 2021.
+Nicolás Maduro suggested that the National Assembly agree to legally recognize it in 2021.

 Vietnam

 In Vietnam, currently only a marriage between a man and a woman is recognized.
 Vietnam's Ministry of Justice began seeking advice on legalizing same-sex marriage from other governmental and non-governmental organizations in April and May 2012, and planned to further discuss the issue at the National Assembly in Spring 2013.
 However, in February 2013, the Ministry of Justice requested that the National Assembly avoid action until 2014.

 The Vietnamese Government abolished an administrative fine imposed on same-sex weddings in 2013.

 In June 2013, the National Assembly began formal debate on a proposal to establish legal recognition for same-sex marriage.

 On 27 May 2014, the National Assembly's Committee for Social Affairs removed the provision giving legal status and some rights to cohabiting same-sex couples from the Government's bill to amend the Law on Marriage and Family.
 The bill was approved by the National Assembly on 19 June 2014.

 On 1 January 2015, the 2014 Law on Marriage and Family officially went into effect.
 It states that while Vietnam allows same-sex weddings, it will not offer legal recognition or protection to unions between people of the same sex.